 Procedure 51.
-Using CLEinstall to update the system configuration after adding a blade to a system
+Using CLEinstall to update the system configuration after adding a blade to a system when the system is not booted

 - 1. Update the CLEinstall.conf file with the blade changes. - 2.
 Execute the CLEinstall command, including the --xthwinvxmlfile option, to update the system and prepare a boot image.
 The CLEinstall --xthwinvxmlfile option orders the CLEinstall program to use previously captured configuration information (see Procedure 50 on page 214).
 If using a partition and not the entire machine, use pN instead of s0.